fiftydegrees/HLMeasureIt/README.md

 # HLMeasureIt

-HLMeasureIt is an lightweight Photoshop script that allow user to simply create measures of any element.
+HLMeasureIt is a lightweight Photoshop script that allows user to simply draw measures of any element.

 ## Installation